Critical Success Factors for Business Transfers

 Are the parents ready to bring a new person or family into the business and begin turning over management, control, ownership, and income?
 Parents are often delighted at the prospect of sharing the workload.
 But this new person is not a hired hand.
 After years of calling the shots, the parents are faced with the prospect of sharing control and management decisions.
 Also, because the business income is now shared, they may have to lower their standard of living.

 Parents often want their son or daughter to return to the business so that the grandchildren will be nearby.
-But if they aren’t ready to share the business and consider making changes, you probably aren’t ready for a partner.
+But if they aren’t ready to share the business and consider making changes, they probably aren’t ready for a partner.

 Is the younger party committed?